-I like Nicki, I’m not a barb tho.
-I like her girl from around the way attitude, it’s a Queens thing.
+I like Nicki, and I’m not a barb tho.
+I like her girl from around the way attitude, and it’s a Queens thing.
 I would say she’s on the list of influences but not at the very top you know what I mean?
 It’s not me being shady or anything like that I just take a spoonful of each artist that influence me.

-3 years ago, you released an album titled “The 4 Wall Project.”
+Three years ago, you released an album titled “The 4 Wall Project.”
 What inspired you to title the album?

 Tell us, what would be the most significant record you’ve written to date?
 Your best work of all?

 I would have to say UNITY is probably my best piece of work to date.
-The song has a message, It really touches on a serious topic and It speaks volumes.
+The song has a message, It really touches on a serious topic, and It speaks volumes.
 It should be like the pledge of allegiance to gay men globally.

 When it comes to your fan-base, do you know what the listeners are looking for when you go to record new music?

-I think my fans just want me to continue to collect these wigs one by one [Laugh Out Loud]. all jokes aside I think they just want creativity and consistency.
-Break the mold of what a “Gay Rapper” should be, the expectation is high but I bring it every time!
+I think my fans just want me to continue to collect these wigs one by one [Laugh Out Loud].
+All jokes aside I think they just want creativity and consistency.
+Break the mold of what a “Gay Rapper” should be, the expectation is high, but I bring it every time!

 I don’t think none of my only profiles have that I’m a rapper in it, only because we all know don’t nobody read those shits.
 It could say I’m the president of the United States nobody would care, they just care about the face and body in the photo.
 I will say it is hard to find genuine people online because we usually know what their intentions are from the door.
-I just have mine to pass time and for entertainment purposes but I don’t get too attached.
+I just have mine to pass the time and for entertainment purposes but I don’t get too attached.
 I don’t even reveal who I am to people if they don’t already know.
-Only because that process of giving a whole backstory and reintroducing who you are to people becomes tiring.
+Only because that process of giving a whole backstory, and reintroducing, who you are to people becomes tiring.
 You gotta watch what you say, how you say it.
 You can’t be too freaky and send pics/videos because they might leak in the long run, it’s too much.
 For the people that do know who I am and try to talk to me, I think they just do it to see if they’re going to get a response.
 A lot of times you give someone your number online they don’t even use it after 48hrs.
 As soon as your face starts popping up all over the place and they see that, that’s when you start getting those texts back I know this process so well.
 And not for nothing a lot of these niggas on social media are corny.
 I had one text me happy birthday for no reason and then say his reasoning was to see if I would still reply to him.. meatball ass nigga, lose my number.

 What would you say separates your music from other openly gay rappers?

 That line of separation comes with content.
 You can listen to what they’re saying, then listen to what I’m saying.
 What I bring to the table is what’s missing as far as hip-hop goes.
-I don’t follow the trends, I don’t follow the crowds I do me.
+I don’t follow the trends, and I don’t follow the crowds I do me.
 Meanwhile, everybody else is sounding like everybody else you can’t separate that.

 What’s something you would like to tell the readers, who haven’t heard your music before, about yourself as an artist?

-If you haven’t heard any of my music before then you have defiantly been cheating your music library.
+If you haven’t heard any of my music before, then you have defiantly been cheating your music library.
 Medino Green as a hip-hop artist embodies your expectations of what an openly gay male rapper should sound like.
 Nothing more, nothing less.

 Where do you see yourself in 10 years from now?

-10yrs from now I hope my music is inspiring for some little boy who feels completely out of place when some throw him a football, Feeling internally conflicted about what’s right and what feels right.
+10yrs from now I hope my music is inspiring for some little boy who feels entirely out of place when some throw him a football, Feeling internally conflicted about what’s right and what feels right.
 10yrs from now tho!
 I got a long way to go!